 - Jongmyo Shrine

-7 Best Things To Do At The Jongmyo Shrine
+What To See At The Jongmyo Shrine

 1. Jeongjeon Hall

-After a king or queen passed away, a three year mourning period was observed at the palace, but then the deceased was brought to Jeongjeon to be enshrined.
+Jeongjeon is the main hall of the Jongmyo Shrine.
+After a king or queen passed away, a three year mourning period was observed at the royal palace, but then the deceased was brought to Jeongjeon to be enshrined.

+It’s believed spirits enter through the south gate while the king and dancers enter through the west gate.
 This building was heavily under construction during our visit, but we were still able to view the exterior of Jeongjeon.

 There is an an expansive stone yard with Gongsindang and Chilsadang houses nearby.

-Gongsindang is home to the spirit tablets to the meritorious subjects who served the king and Chilsadang is home to the seven gods of heaven spirit tablets.
+Gongsindang is home to the spirit tablets for the praiseworthy subjects who served the king and Chilsadang contains the spirit tablets to the seven gods of heaven.

 2. Yeongnyeongjeon Hall

-The Yeongnyeongjeon Hall is also known as the Hall of Eternal Peace.
+The Yeongnyeongjeon Hall is known as the Hall of Eternal Peace.
 It was built as an annex to the main hall and enshrines four generations of King Taejo’s ancestors.
+Yeongnyeongjeon literally translates to “may the ancestors and descendants of the royal family live long in peace.”
+Today, there are 16 chambers housing 16 kings and 18 queens.

 3. Akgongcheong

-This building served as the court musician’s pavilion and dressing room.
+This building originally served as the court musician’s pavilion and dressing room.
 It was a place where musicians could rehearse songs that would be played during the rituals at Jongmyo Shrine.
+Both Jeongjeon and Yeongnyeongjeon have their own pavilion.

 4. Jeonsacheong Area

 This is a kitchen where food was prepared for the royal rituals.
-Here you will find a raised stone table, known as a Chanmakdan, which was used to inspect food for festivities.
+Here you’ll find a raised stone table, known as a Chanmakdan, which was used to inspect food for festivities.
+After being inspected, food was then placed on the alters around the shrine.

 5. Hyangdaecheong

+This building was originally used as a storage room for ritual papers, offerings and incense.
+But today you’ll see a replica of the spirit preservation room.
 There is a model food offering and three spirit tablets.
 One interesting thing to note is the spirit tablets are placed in order of importance with the king’s tablet placed on the western side of the table.

 6. Jaegung Area

 The Jaegung Area consists of three main buildings including Eojaesil, Sejajaesil, and Eomokyokcheong.
 These were often used by the king and crown prince in order to purify their bodies for upcoming rituals.
+Here are the functions of the buildings inside the Jaegung Area:

 - Eomokyokcheong – This bath facility was used by both the king and crown prince before royal rituals.